danvk/aoc2023/README.md

 ### Day 1

-Had to Google how to read a file line-by-line in Zig.
+- Had to Google how to read a file line-by-line in Zig.
-I'm not getting autocomplete or quickinfo in VS Code.
+- I'm not getting autocomplete or quickinfo in VS Code.
 Is this expected or broken?
+  - Opening VS Code in the root directory for the day made it work as expected.
+  - There's syntax highlighting but no language service from the root aoc directory
-I was surprised that `std.debug.print` takes a tuple as its second arg.
+- I was surprised that `std.debug.print` takes a tuple as its second arg.
 Are there no varargs in Zig?
-I had a bug where I was adding the `u8` ASCII values of the digits, not the numeric values.
+- I had a bug where I was adding the `u8` ASCII values of the digits, not the numeric values.
-You can do `zig run src/main.zig -- input.txt` to pass args to the program, but it doesn't cache between builds.
+- You can do `zig run src/main.zig -- input.txt` to pass args to the program, but it doesn't cache between builds.